alexdredmon/arcode/README.md

   --mode {implement,question}
                         Mode for the tool: "implement" for feature building and "question" for asking questions about the codebase.
-  --token_encoding TOKEN_ENCODING
-                        Encoding used for counting tokens before issuing a completion request --ignore [IGNORE ...]
+  --ignore [IGNORE ...]
                         Additional ignore patterns to use when parsing .gitignore --resources [RESOURCES ...]